SFrijters/pymcm/README.md

-# pymcm
+# pymcm-deckbox

-A python client for web MagicCardMarket https://www.magiccardmarket.eu/
+pymcm-deckbox is a library for interacting with web https://www.magiccardmarket.eu/ and http://www.deckbox.org.
+It is based on pymcm.

 ## Requires